apache/spark/docs/ml-features.md

 `QuantileDiscretizer` takes a column with continuous features and outputs a column with binned categorical features.
 The number of bins is set by the `numBuckets` parameter.
-The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/DataFrameStatFunctions.scala) for a detailed description).
+The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](api/scala/index.html#org.apache.spark.sql.DataFrameStatFunctions.scala) for a detailed description).
 The precision of the approximation can be controlled with the `relativeError` parameter.
 When set to zero, exact quantiles are calculated.
+Computing exact quantiles is an expensive operation.
 The lower and upper bin bounds will be `-Infinity` and `+Infinity` covering all real values.

 **Examples**